-- The Ducal Palace: the Palazza Ducale dates from the 14th century and displays different historic exhibitions.
+- Palazzo Ducale (Ducal Palace) is a former residence of the Doges of Genoa.
+It dates from the 14th century and displays different historic exhibitions.
 It is located on 9 Piazza Matteotti.

 - Galata Museum of the Sea: this is the largest museum of maritime history in the Mediterranean.
 It is located on 1 Calata de Mari.

 - Acuario di Genova: the largest aquarium in the continent.
 The Acuario di Genoa houses more than 800 marine species.
 It is located on Ponte Spinola.

 - Palazzo Rosso and Palazzo Bianco: both are located in Via Garibaldi and currently work as art galleries.
 Palazzo Rosso displays Durer, Caravaggio and Titian works.
 Palazzo Bianco offers Rubens and Van Dyck paintings

 The Genoa cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Genoa, Italy.

 If you lose the Genoa location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.